 Can I get a discount if I buy multiple items?

 What will shipping cost me?

 Domestic US shipping is FREE.
-For shipping outside the US, please contact us for a quote.
+For shipping outside the US, please contact me for a quote.

 What problems can the Grandwork System solve?

 The two big ones, both for grands, are bench regulating inaccuracy and voicing prep complexity.
 The Bedding and Sampling Protocols (with the suggested tools of implementation) provide accuracy on the bench, plus benefits of good access, visibility, and ergonomics.
 The Regulation and Alignment Protocols simplify voicing with greater regulation consistency and better rendering of hammer fit and transfer of power.

 How do I combine the four Grandwork Protocols?

 The Hammer Filing Jig simplifies getting desirable hammer shape that is consistent hammer-to-hammer.
 Gang-filing flared hammers misshapes them.
 Hand filing is laborious and hard to get the right shape and surface quickly.
 With a Hammer Spacing Scale to go back to, hammer removal and re-installation is fast.

 And while the hammers and shanks are on the tray, tweaking the center pinning makes an important contribution to best results.
 Also, cleaning up crudely shaped tails can improve checking and backcheck life.
 And finally, knuckles can be cleaned and their shape bolstered.